SRP Demand Charges & Solar Explained

 Tips to Minimize SRP Demand Charges

-Run your pool pump, dishwasher, and laundry before 2 PM or after 8 PM in summer.
-Use timers to automate this.
+• Shift heavy loads to off-peak: Run pool pump, dishwasher, and laundry before 2 PM or after 8 PM in summer.
+Use timers to automate.

-Set your thermostat to cool the house by 1 PM (while solar is producing), then let the temperature drift up slightly during 2-8 PM peak.
+• Pre-cool before peak: Cool the house by 1 PM (while solar produces), then let temperature drift up during 2-8 PM peak.

-Ecobee and Nest can be programmed for SRP's TOU schedule.
-Some integrate with battery systems for automatic demand management.
+• Use a smart thermostat: Ecobee and Nest can be programmed for SRP's TOU schedule and integrate with battery systems.

-SRP offers a $250 rebate for qualifying battery installations.
-Check SRP's website for current eligibility and apply through your installer.
+• Get SRP's $250 battery rebate: Check SRP's website for current eligibility and apply through your installer.

-With SRP's low export rate ($0.028/kWh), oversizing your solar system wastes money.
-Match production to your daytime consumption and add a battery for the rest.
+• Size your system for daytime usage: With SRP's low export rate ($0.028/kWh), oversizing wastes money.
+Match production to consumption and add a battery.

 Bottom Line